 Unlike plants that are outside in nature, your houseplants are not exposed to the wind and are therefore not automatically cleaned.
 That job now falls to you.

 Wipe the leaves regularly, about every two months: either use a wet cloth or spray them with a spray bottle.
 By doing this, you can help your plants produce more energy from sunlight and they will look nicer.

 This article has been translated from German to English by Christie Sacco.
-You can read the original version here: Wie man seine Pflanzen nicht tötet: 10 praktische Tipps** Links to retailers are partially affiliate links: If you buy here, you actively support Utopia.org because we get a small portion of the proceeds.
+You can read the original version here: Wie man seine Pflanzen nicht tötet: 10 praktische Tipps** Links to retailers marked with ** or underlined orange are partially partner links: If you buy here, you actively support Utopia.org, because we will receive a small part of the sales proceeds.
+More info.

 Do you like this post?